typography-interaction-2526/typography-interaction-2526.github.io/content/syllabus.md

 ### Inclusion

 Our intent is to respect and give forum to a range of perspectives and backgrounds, including culture, race, gender, sexual orientation, socioeconomic status, disability, and age.
 In instances where we are personally not qualified to speak from a specific perspective, students are encouraged to explore this area themselves.
 And please let us know if there are ways that the course can better serve these goals.

 ### Office Hours

 We will have limited availability outside of our class time, and won’t keep scheduled “office hours.”
 Students should not expect us to immediately solve specific design or technical problems, or be blocked by this.
 Their first resource should be themselves, then <a :href="pkg.homepage">this course site</a> and its materials, and then each other.

-If there are still questions—particularly logistical or content ones—students can message us on <a :href="course.channel.slack">Slack</a>, and we will respond when we can.
+That said: if there are still questions—particularly logistical or content ones—students can message us on <a :href="course.channel.slack">Slack</a>, and we will respond when we can.
 But this should never be a bottleneck; all of this works better when not done at the last minute.

 ### Additional Technical Help